pcolby/doxly/demo/dokit/docusaurus/classStatusCommand.md

 description: The  class implements the  CLI command.
 tags:
 ---
-The <a href="classStatusCommand">StatusCommand</a> class implements the status CLI command.
+The [StatusCommand](classStatusCommand) class implements the status CLI command.